 The use of control joints or perimeter relief will help reduce the risk of cracking in large, expansive ceilings.

 These may not be suitable for use in Fire or Noise Control Systems.

-Back blocking of all ceiling joints can reduce the likelihood of cracking.
+Back blocking of all ceiling joints is highly recommended as it can reduce the likelihood of cracking.